 An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

-I’ve been designing and building AI-powered applications, on and off, for roughly 15 years.
+I’ve been designing and building data-driven & machine learning-enabled applications, on and off, for roughly 15 years.
 Although I was fortunate to have access to GPT3 about a year ahead of the mainstream, I was wholly unprepared for the wide-reaching impact of this technology.
 The introduction of ChatGPT in late 2022 brought into sharp focus just how impressive the current generation of large language models have become.
-The sheer breadth of zero-shot capabilities demonstrated by single model has everyone’s minds racing.
+The sheer breadth of zero-shot capabilities demonstrated by a single model has everyone’s minds racing.
 There is obviously immense power here, but how do we harness it to realize its true value and potential?
-That is the trillion dollar question.
+That is the trillion-dollar question.

 One of the most compelling visions for humanity’s next steps with AI is creating autonomous agents; AI systems that can do more than summarize text and provide plausible, information-shaped responses to our prompts.
 These are AI systems that can interact with other systems or the physical world.
 Although a great deal of R&D is underway as I write this, I’m shocked that one of the most promising solutions to the conundrum of how to achieve such agentic systems continues to fly under the radar…